THE RED WAGON

 To you — reading this, and to the friends who take the time to reach out… may this find the place in your life where it belongs.

-To my mother — for showing me how to treat a woman, even when you yourself were so mistreated.
+To my mother — for showing me how to treat a woman, even while carrying more pain than you should have had to.
 That lesson stayed.
 It shaped more than you knew.

 THE HOOK